gkweston/CSCE438-DockerEnvironment/README.md

     docker build -t csce438:base ./base

 This will provision the amazonlinux image with project dependancies (CMake, gRPC, etc.).
 Keep this image on hand for the next step.

-## Using a dev container
+## Starting the dev container

-You only need to build or pull from Docker Hub once, as long as you don't delete the image (tagged `csce438:base`).
+You only need to build or pull from Docker Hub once, as long as you don't delete the image (tagged: `csce438:base`).

-### Starting the dev container
 Next run:

     sh start_dev_env.sh </absolute/path/to/your/workspace>